Locally isotropic Steinberg groups II. Schur multipliers: Preliminaries

 To prove the second claim note that the colimit of perfect crossed modules is perfect.
 Since \( \colim_{i \in \mathbf I} \widetilde X_i \) is a crossed module over \( G \), it is a perfect central extension of \( X = \colim_{i \in \mathbf I} X_i \).
 Now take the universal central extension \( \widetilde X \to X \).
 For every \( i \) there is the evident homomorphism

-of crossed modules over \( G \) lifting the homomorphism \( X_i \to X \), it is unique with these properties e.g. by \cite[lemma 9(4)]{iso-st-k2}.
+of crossed modules over \( G \) lifting the homomorphism \( X_i \to X \), it is unique with these properties by lemma \ref{c-ext-perf}.
 By uniqueness these homomorphisms induce a homomorphism \( \colim_{i \in \mathbf I} \widetilde X_i \to \widetilde X \) of crossed modules over \( G \) making a commutative triangle together with \( X \).
 Lemma \ref{c-ext-perf} implies that it is a central extension, i.e. an isomorphism. \end{proof}